DELEGATE COUNT: Here’s who’s winning the race for the 2020 Democratic nomination

 - Scott Heins/Getty Images

-- The race for the 2020 Democratic nomination is officially on, and candidates will continue their race to the convention with the New Hampshire primary on February 11.
+- The Democratic nomination process continues today with the South Carolina Democratic primary on February 29.

-- The Democratic nomination isn’t decided by who wins the most votes, but by which candidates receive the most delegates to represent them.
+- The Democratic nomination isn’t decided by who wins the most votes, but by which candidates receive the most delegates to represent their campaign.

 - The number of delegates each state gets is decided by a number of factors including how big the state is, how Democratic they lean, when they vote, and if they vote with their neighbors.